-All organisms interface with air or water.
+I study how organisms interface with air or water.
 Their ability to breathe, photosynthesize, move, and feed is linked directly to how they interact with the fluid around them.
 I work to uncover the adaptations that allow organisms to thrive in a vast array of fluid flows, and understand the mechanisms that are at the root of these complex processes.
+I use tools and principles from engineering and physics to uncover these mechanisms.

 Protists are a significant part of the Earth’s ecosystem.
 They are responsible for carbon sequestration and water filtration, and play a vital role in aquatic food webs.
 Discovering how they move, feed, and thrive in water is essential to our understanding of their role in the ecosystem.